dblokhin/proxyme-server/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/dblokhin/proxyme)](https://hub.docker.com/r/dblokhin/proxyme)
 [![Docker Image Size](https://img.shields.io/docker/image-size/dblokhin/proxyme)](https://hub.docker.com/r/dblokhin/proxyme)

-This is an efficient and lightweight implementation of a Socks5 Proxy.
-The proxy supports key features like CONNECT, BIND, and AUTH (both with and without username/password authentication, and GSSAPI SOCKS5 authentication flow).
+This is an efficient and lightweight implementation of a SOCKS5 Proxy.
+The proxy supports key features like CONNECT, BIND, and AUTH (both with and without username/password authentication).

 ## Project Status
 This project is currently **active** and maintained.
 We aim to continually improve its performance and feature set.